 Interestingly, the increased risk of TB early in the course of HIV infection is due to an infection or reactivation of M. tuberculosis newly acquired.
 To shed light on this issue, Sonnenberg et al. realizpu molecular fingerprinting of isolates available.
 Among seroconverters HIV, the authors found that the original TB isolates were present in 57% (8 / 14) of miners who developed TB within 2 years of HIV seroconversion, compared with 20% (3 / 15), who developed TB after .
 Documents isolated patients are more likely to have developed TB via reactivation, while isolates patients that are shared among a cohort are thought to have been recently infected.
 Any reactivation and infection with M. tuberculosis newly acquired are plausible in the context of acute immunosuppression which is associated with primary infection with HIV and HIV disease and rapidly progressive decrease in cell count CD4.
 The numbers of study Sonnenberg et al. are too small to draw a definite conclusion with regard to the type of TB that predominated after seroconversion HIV.
 It is possible that new risks of both infection and reactivation of M. tuberculosis disease is increased.

-The increased risk of TB early during the course of HIV infection has several important implications for predicting the impact of HIV on the global TB epidemic.
-Although it is difficult to generalize the magnitude of the increased incidence found in highly specialized population of gold miners and apply it to the rest of the developing world, it is likely that a certain significant increase in incidence occurs during the first year after HIV seroconversion .
-Although current models that estimate the global burden of TB recognize the strong association between the incidence of TB and HIV prevalence in adults [11, 12], they do not represent the highest risk of TB early during the course of HIV infection.
-Reformulating these models in the context of these new data is likely to affect the load calculated TB and not only for HIV-positive people, but for the community at large also .
+The increased risk of TB early in the course of HIV infection has several important implications for predicting the impact of HIV on the global TB epidemic.
+Although it is difficult to generalize the magnitude of the increased incidence found in the highly specialized population of gold miners and apply it to the rest of the developing world, it is likely that a certain significant increase in incidence occurs during the first year after HIV seroconversion .
+Although current models estimating the global burden of TB recognize the strong association between TB incidence and prevalence in adult HIV [11, 12], they do not represent the highest risk of TB early in the course of HIV infection.
+Reformulating these models in the context of these new data is likely to affect the calculated burden of TB-and not just for HIV-positive people, but for the general community as well .

 The increased risk of TB early in HIV infection of course also has important implications for the prevention of tuberculosis in HIV-positive people.
 Potential methods include the use of antiretroviral drugs and chemoprophylaxis for latent tuberculosis infection.
 South African data suggest that the use of highly active antiretroviral therapy effective in reducing the incidence of tuberculosis among HIV-associated people with CD4 cell counts <350 cells / ml .
 If people who develop TB early during the course of HIV infection represent rapid progressors with low CD4 cell counts, then the determination of CD4 cell count may be all that is needed to identify the subset of people who are at greater risk .

-Alternatively, if most people who develop TB early during the course of HIV infection have high counts CD4 cells and no indications for antiretroviral therapy, then treatment of latent tuberculosis infection may be the most feasible way to reduce the risk of TB.
-Uganda data suggest that treatment of latent infection with M. tuberculosis can provide protection against TB in HIV-positive people; the duration of protection was increased to three years by use of combined treatment regimens with rifampin .
-However, the definition and implementation of preventive therapy ideal for TB in Africa is a challenging task.
-The optimal duration of treatment and the optimal regimes are unknown and are currently under investigation.
-Preventive therapy programs also require the exclusion of active tuberculosis, which can be difficult in resource-limited settings.
+Alternatively, if most people who develop TB early during the course of HIV infection have high CD4 cell counts and there are no indications for antiretroviral therapy then the treatment of latent tuberculosis infection may be the most viable path to reduce the risk of TB.
+Data from Uganda suggest that treatment of latent M. tuberculosis infection may provide protection against TB in HIV-positive people; the duration of protection was increased to three years by use of combined treatment regimens with rifampicin .
+However, the definition and implementation of optimal preventive therapy for TB in Africa is a challenging task.
+The optimal duration of treatment and optimal regimens are unknown and are currently under investigation.
+Preventive therapy programs also require the exclusion of active tuberculosis, which can be difficult in places with limited resources.

 Perhaps the most immediate and universal implication of these important data Sonnenberg et al., Is the need to expand HIV testing services reliable and affordable in areas where tuberculosis is endemic.
 The exact identification of undiagnosed HIV is the necessary first step in the implementation of preventive measures to reduce the spread of M. tuberculosis and HIV co-infection.
 Timely and reliable assessment of TB in HIV-positive people is another key component that needs to be strengthened to contain the epidemic.
 The protest initiative that was established in three countries in Africa by the World Health Organization aims to develop a more coherent response to TB in settings where HIV prevalence is high by combining better access to high quality counseling services and rapid testing with enhanced screening for TB .
 Preliminary reports of these sites indicate that such collaborative efforts between HIV / AIDS and tuberculosis control programs are feasible and effective .
 Improving links between HIV and TB clinical services and public health will be essential to address effectively the challenges of this coepidemic.